Lent at Old Saint Paul’s

 - Sunday 30 March, Lent 4 Healing and Hope

 - Sunday 6 April, Lent 5 Reconciliation and Forgiveness

 Repentance and forgiveness are part of any Christian life.
 The Sacrament of Reconciliation is the sign of the Church’s forgiveness offered to every individual.
 It is open to all but compulsory for none.

-During Lent, a priest is available to hear Confessions (in absolute confidence) on Wednesdays, 6pm to 6.30pm or by appointment.
+During Lent, a priest is available to hear Confessions (in absolute confidence) after services or by appointment.